-Fish smoked without proper salting and cooking can cause food poisoning-it can even be lethal.
-Most food-poisoning bacteria can and will grow under the conditions normally found in the preparation and storage of smoked fish.
+Fish smoked without proper salting and cooking can cause food poisoning it can even be lethal.
+Most foodpoisoning bacteria can and will grow under the conditions normally found in the preparation and storage of smoked fish.
 Botulism is, of course, the most harmful of these bacteria.

-There are two requirements for the smoking of fish so that it will store safely with refrigeration (38° F, 3° C):
+There are three requirements for the smoking of fish so that it will store safely without refrigeration:

-- You must heat fish to 180° F (82° C) internal temperature and maintain this temperature for 30 minutes. - You must salt or brine fish long enough to insure adequate salt is present in the finished product (greater than $3\frac{1}{2}\%$ water phase salt; see " $3\frac{1}{2}\%$ WPS" on page 4).
+- You must heat your fish to 180° F (82° C) internal temperature. - You must maintain this temperature for 30 minutes. - When smoked, your fish must have 31⁄2% WPS.

+(The phrase " $3\frac{1}{2}$ % WPS"-for "water phase salt"-means that the salt content is $3\frac{1}{2}$ % of the moisture left after smoking.)

-Strict attention to both of these requirements is essential, for two reasons:
+Strict attention to each of these requirements is essential, for two reasons:

-- It is difficult to predict in advance exactly how much salt a piece of fish will absorb. - It is difficult to determine after smoking whether the internal temparature did indeed remain at 180° F (82° C) for the full 30 minutes.
+- It is difficult to predict in advance exactly how much salt a given piece of fish will absorb. - It is difficult to determine after smoking whether the internal temperature did indeed remain at 180° F (82° C) for the full 30 minutes.